Kong/docs.konghq.com/app/konnect/org-management/audit-logging/index.md

 Audit logging enables administrators to better spot security risks and maintain compliance of their core infrastructure.

-No system is completely secure.
-Audit logs provide a mechanism to catch abnormal events when those events occur.
-If potential security incidents are not caught early, perpetrators can cause issues or even downtime with a company’s infrastructure, leading to serious consequences such as outages and lost revenue.
+Audit logs can help you detect and respond to potential security incidents when they occur.
+Monitoring audit logs proactively can reduce the risk of outages and ensure continuous service for your users.
+No system can ever be completely secure, but audit logs can be a key part of your incident prevention infrastructure.

 By tracking {{site.konnect_short_name}} audit logs, you gain the following benefits:
-* **Security**: System events can be used to show abnormalities to be investigated, forensic information related to breaches, or provide evidence.
+* **Security**: System events can be used to show abnormalities to be investigated, forensic information related to breaches, or provide evidence for compliance and regulatory purposes.
 * **Compliance**: Some regulations require audit logs, or audit logs are needed to show auditors who confirm whether certain certification standards are met.
-* **Debugging**: Audit logs give insights into why there is a current level of efficiency or performance.
+* **Debugging**: Audit logs can help determine the root causes of efficiency or performance issues.
 * **Risk management**: Prevent issues or catch them early.

 ## Setting up audit logging in {{site.konnect_short_name}}